- Who We Are

-The fact that many federal and state laws function to make the worst kind of farming the most profitable is one of the greatest barriers to promoting better animal welfare and greater sustainability in farming.
-Eliminating governmental policies and subsidies that favor factory farming and redirecting resources to support best farming practices is an urgent agendum.
+Want to know one of the greatest barriers to promoting better animal welfare and greater sustainability in farming?
+The fact that many federal and state laws function to make the worst kind of farming the most profitable.
+Eliminating governmental policies and subsidies that favor factory farming and redirecting resources to support best farming practices is an urgent agenda.

-A recent report from the Global Development And Environment Institute (GDAE) at Tufts University gives us a clear example of just how much current policies favor the worst kinds of animal agriculture.
-The GDAE report, Hogging the Gains from Trade: The Real Winners from U.S. Trade and Agriculture Policies,1 details how governmental policies are skewed to increase the profits of multinational livestock firms at the expense of environmental and labor concerns.
+A recent report from the Global Development and Environment Institute (GDAE) at Tufts University gives us a clear example of just how much current policies favor the worst kinds of animal agriculture.
+The GDAE report, Hogging the Gains from Trade: The Real Winners from U.S. Trade and Agriculture Policies,1 details how government policies skew to increase the profits of multinational livestock firms at the expense of environmental and labor concerns.
 For example, the report argues that the North American Free Trade Agreement (NAFTA) and U.S. farm subsidies created a flow of goods and services between Mexico and the United States that heavily favored agribusiness firms such as Smithfield and dramatically altered the entire pork industry.2

-Just how much did these farm subsidies end up benefitting industry?
-According to figures from a 2007 GDAE working paper on factory farming and specifically swine operations, farm subsidies pushed corn and soybean prices below the cost of production and allowed agribusiness to purchase “feed” at incredibly low rates.3 Hogging the Gains from Trade notes that, “This ‘implicit subsidy’ to animal feed gave industrial hog farmers a 26% break on their feed costs, which represented a 15% reduction in the firms’ [Smithfield’s] operating costs.4 We estimated savings to the industry from below-cost feed at $8.5 billion over that nine-year period.
-Smithfield controlled roughly 30% of the hog market during that time, so its savings were about $2.5 billion.”5
+Just how much did these farm subsidies end up benefiting industry?
+According to figures from a 2007 GDAE working paper on factory swine operations, farm subsidies pushed corn and soybean prices below the cost of production and allowed agribusiness to purchase feed at incredibly low rates.3 Hogging the Gains from Trade notes, “This ‘implicit subsidy’ to animal feed gave industrial hog farmers a 26 percent break on their feed costs, which represented a 15 percent reduction in the firms’ [Smithfield’s] operating costs.4 We estimated savings to the industry from below-cost feed at $8.5 billion over that nine-year period.
+Smithfield controlled roughly 30 percent of the hog market during that time, so its savings were about $2.5 billion.”5

 The year before Smithfield built the world’s largest slaughter-and-processing plant in Bladen County, the North Carolina state legislature actually revoked the power of counties to regulate hog factory farms.
 Convenient for Smithfield.
 Perhaps not coincidentally, the former state senator who cosponsored this well-timed deregulation of hog factories, Wendell Murphy, now sits on Smithfield’s board and himself was formerly chairman of the board and chief executive officer of Murphy Family Farms, a factory hog operation that Smithfield bought in 2000.